kkmedlin/llm_inference_openshift/README.md

 - [ ] Containerize with Docker + OpenShift deployment configs
 - [ ] Add Helm chart for reproducible deployment
 - [ ] Simulate load testing & autoscaling on OpenShift

+## Learning & Reflection

+I’m using this project not only to build ML and deployment skills, but also to **learn intentionally**.
+I maintain a daily reflection file here: `reflections/learning.md` with questions I ask myself each day to track progress, evaluate design decisions, and improve understanding.

+I also use ChatGPT to guide learning, troubleshoot issues, and suggest design patterns — all reflected transparently in `learning.md`.

 ## License
 MIT License